 Why breast reduction surgery?

 I think that it is important to start out this series by explaining why I have decided to have breast reduction surgery (or reduction mammoplasty if you like correct terminology).
 I started developing breasts around 5th-6th grade, and they didn't stop growing until well after I reached adulthood.
 I remember getting comments when I was younger that I mostly just let roll off.
 (Yup, I have big boobs.
 How clever of you for noticing.)
-For the most part, they didn't cause too many issues other than getting in the way a bit especially when I was dancing.
+I also experienced some minor back pain and headaches.
+I remember when others would look wistfully at me and say how much they wished they had big breasts like mine, my reply was always "You can take the back pain and headaches along with them".
+Throughout high school and college I was also an avid dancer and they tended to get in the way a lot.
 When I went to college for theatre it was incredibly frustrating trying on costumes.
 Everything would zip up to about my mid back and then just stop.
 I can't even tell you the number of times that I had this exact exchange:

 Them: Suck in!